Lights on Penrith: 2022 Destination Penrith Forum

 From thrilling adventure attractions and modern accommodation to internationally competitive sporting facilities, quality fresh seasonal food, on-trend craft brewers and talented artisans.
 Through it all weaves ancient First People storylines, beloved icons and life-giving natural landmarks of the region – mountains, rivers and lakes.

-Penrith is on the cusp of discovery as we prepare to welcome international guests through Australia’s newest gateway to the world – the Nancy Bird International Airport.
+Penrith is on the cusp of discovery as we prepare to welcome international guests through Australia’s newest gateway to the world – the Western Sydney International Airport.
 Tourist numbers and the visitor economy are expected to boom as globally recognised brands make Penrith their home and guests seek out new and exciting adventures.

 With so much potential and investment in tourism and hospitality planned for the `'Adventure Capital’’ of NSW, how can local businesses build valuable partnerships and take advantage of these opportunities?